Analyzing Portman Ridge Finance (NASDAQ:BCIC) and SouthPeak Interactive (OTCMKTS:SOPK)

 |1.00

-Given SouthPeak Interactive’s higher probable upside, research analysts clearly believe SouthPeak Interactive is more favorable than Portman Ridge Finance.
+Given SouthPeak Interactive’s higher possible upside, research analysts clearly believe SouthPeak Interactive is more favorable than Portman Ridge Finance.

 |SouthPeak Interactive